 1. Dust is often caused by pets or furniture that’s not been cleaned regularly

 Dust is a common problem in many homes, but it’s often caused by things that are easily overlooked.
-For example, pet hair and dander can quickly build up on floors and furniture, and if it’s not cleaned up regularly, it can start to form dust bunnies.
+For example, pet hair and dander can quickly build up on floors and furniture, and if it’s not cleaned up regularly, they can start to form dust bunnies.
 Similarly, shedding fabrics like wool or cotton can also lead to an accumulation of dust.
-In order to keep your home dust-free, it’s important to vacuum regularly and to brush or shake out rugs and blankets on a weekly basis.
+In order to keep your home dust-free, it’s important to vacuum regularly and brush or shake out rugs and blankets on a weekly basis.
 Although it takes a bit of effort, regular cleaning will help you keep your home free of dust.

 2. Poor ventilation can also cause dust to accumulate over time

 Another common problem in the home is poor ventilation.
 This can be caused by a number of factors, such as not opening windows often enough or having blocked vents.
 Poor ventilation can lead to a build-up of dust and other pollutants in the air, which can cause respiratory problems, as well as a general feeling of being unwell.
 It is therefore important to ensure that your home is well-ventilated and to clean any blocked vents or filters on a regular basis.
 By taking these simple steps, you can improve the air quality in your home and reduce the risk of ill health.

 3. Excessive moisture can create the perfect environment for dust mites to thrive